iriyagupta/iriyagupta/README.md

 ### Hi there 👋

 #### I am currently a graduate student at Columbia University in the Electrical Engineering Department.
-Here, I am working with Prof. Shih-Fu Chang & Dr. Long Chen (Post-Doc), in the DVMM lab as a graduate research assistant.
+Here, I am working with Prof. Shih-Fu Chang, Dr. Long Chen (Post-Doc) and Xudong Lin (PhD), in the DVMM lab as a graduate research assistant.

-Before Columbia, I have been part of GREYC Lab (UNICAEN-CNRS-ENSICAEN) and was a research fellow at Center for Visual Information Technology (CVIT), IIIT Hyderabad.
+Before Columbia, I was part of the GREYC Lab (UNICAEN-CNRS-ENSICAEN) and was a research fellow at the Center for Visual Information Technology (CVIT), IIIT Hyderabad.

-- I am currently internirng on speech recoginition and voice activity detection at Silicon Labs in Austin in the Central R&D team.
+- I am currently a full-time employee as a ML Engineer on speech recognition and voice activity detection at Silicon Labs in Austin in the Central R&D team.
+I am looking for new opportunities and would love to connect.

 <!--